-Now that we’ve covered that, let’s get on to the fun stuff!
-We’re using carrots to demonstrate these different knife cuts.
+Now that we’ve covered that, let’s get on to the fun stuff – the basic cuts to master!
+We’re using carrots to demonstrate these different knife skills.
 You want to cut them into the shape below, squaring off each side (this is called “topping and tailing”).

 Don’t worry about the extra scraps, because you can use them to make stocks for soup (or throw them at your begging dog sitting just outside the kitchen waiting for scraps).

 You’ll notice that many knife cuts have French names.
 Much of the culinary world is steeped in French cooking culture, so it makes sense that these methods maintained their French nom de choix.

 So let’s cut into the knife skills.
 All recipes call for a specific cut of the ingredients, which affects their appearance and taste.
 We’ll be going into the most basic of cuts that you run into for typical recipes.

 In French, “batonnet” means “little stick”.
 Many use the batonnet as the starting point for other cuts, especially a small dice as the measurements are close.
 The batonnet cut measures 1/4 inch x 1/4 inch on the sides and about 2-3 inches long.
 First, cut 1/4 inch slabs, stack those on top of each other, and then cut into 1/4 inch sticks.